-Highlight each employee’s contribution at a weekly meeting, or more immediately through shared channels such as Slack.
+Highlight each employee’s contribution at a weekly meeting, or more immediately through shared internal collaboration channels such as Slack.
 You could think about any small gifts you can send, or even food delivery vouchers for a remote lunch.

 You could also set up a system specific to your industry.
 “At Randstad, we have an app called Meaningful Moments where colleagues can recognise each other's meaningful engagements with their clients, candidates and colleagues with points,” Stewart says.